 This event is one for the bacon lovers — which, honestly, probably includes a lot of us.

 At this popular event, you’ll get to sample sumptuous, bacon-inspired creations from many great Chicago restaurants, enjoy a healthy dose of beer tastings from tons of craft breweries, and engage in whole lot of other fun activities (you know, to work off that bacon).

 Getting In: Admission to the Bacon and Beer Classic is separately ticketed and is not included on the Go Chicago Card.
-For more information about this event and to purchase tickets, please visit the attraction website.

 Check out The Great Highwood Pumpkin Festival, where they will attempt to break the Guinness World Records for the most pumpkins carved in one place.
 Just remember, it’s BYOP (Bring Your Own Pumpkin)!